Invasive species

 Purple loosestrife (Lythrum salicaria) is a perennial that blooms in midsummer.
-The upright bushy plants can reach 7′ tall and features pink to purple flowers traveling up a long spike.
-It grows quickly and crowds out marsh vegetation needed by wildlife for food and shelter.
-The plant is native to Asia and Europe but has become an established aquatic invasive in the U.S.; you can see it along wetlands, stream banks and by shallow ponds.
+The upright bushy plants can reach 7′ tall and feature pink to purple flowers traveling up a long spike.
+It grows quickly and crowds out marsh vegetation important to wildlife for food and shelter.
+The plant is native to Asia and Europe but has become an established aquatic invasive in the U.S. It grows along wetlands, stream banks, and by shallow ponds.

 Some native plant alternatives are: